oleg-putseiko/eslint-plugin-import-fsd/README.md

 #### Options

-- `ignores` - allows you to exclude the import from a listed layers from being checked by the rule.
+- `ignores` - allows you to exclude imports from specific layers from being checked.

-  Possible value is an array consisting of a layer names.
+  The value must be an array of layer names.

   Example: